5. Exhortations, 4:8-6:10

 as against the fruits of the Spirit, v22-23;

 exhortation to follow the leading of the Spirit, v24-25.

 The fifth exhortation: Paul, having explained in v13-18 how love, the quality that sums up the ethical demands of the law, is realized in the life of a believer when they rest on the indwelling-compelling of the Spirit of Christ, now, in v19-26, outlines the "works of the flesh" and "the fruit of the Spirit".
-The sinful nature, stirred up and impelled forward by the law, promotes "the works of the flesh"; the indwelling-compelling of the Spirit of Christ promotes "the fruit of the Spirit."
-So, since the believer possess the fullness of new life in Christ, they should strive to let the Spirit of Christ undertake his work of renewal.
+The sinful nature, stirred up and impelled forward by the law, promotes "the works of the flesh"; the indwelling-compelling of the Spirit of Christ, on the other hand, promotes "the fruit of the Spirit."
+So, since believers possess the fullness of new life in Christ, they should strive to cooperate with the Spirit of Christ in his work of renewal.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.